Alexandroni/systemC/examples/and2/README.md

 This is a simple example using systemc to create an AND2 port. <br/>

-Note: The testbench files were modifed from Vivado HLS systemc Examples.<br/>

 The following steps should be follow in order to Vivado HLS synthesise.<br/>

 1 - Create a folder to contains the AND2 files<br/>